-White, fluffy, rectangular, square, velvety, firm, name it!
-Pillows come in all shapes, sizes, and kinds, and although at face value they appear to be similar, they differ significantly in comfort and body support.
+Name it is white, fluffy, rectangular, square, velvety, firm!
+Pillows come in all shapes, sizes, and kinds, and although they appear to be similar at face value, they differ significantly in comfort and body support.

 Pillows can therefore be beneficial components of a senior’s bed.
 As we all know, growing older brings with it a slew of physical issues such as neck pain, weak spines, backaches, hip injuries, an unstable lower body, lower back pain, and so on.